The Yankees’ covid-19 outbreak shows vaccines work, health experts say

 Also unclear, according to Monica Gandhi, a professor of medicine specializing in infectious diseases at the University of California San Francisco, is how dangerous breakthrough cases might be to the population at large.

-“The key with those asymptomatic infections is should we be calling those asymptomatic infections, or is that all of your immunity in your nose fighting it and keeping the viral loads low?”
+“The key with those asymptomatic infections is should we be calling those asymptomatic infections or is that all of your immunity in your nose fighting it and keeping the viral loads low?”
 Gandhi said.
 “The transmission to others has not yet been shown.
 There’s not a lot of cases yet where we’ve seen transmission from vaccinated individuals who aren’t sick.”

-MLB and the players’ union announced Friday that 12 teams have reached that 85-percent vaccination threshold, and another four have crossed that threshold but are not considered fully vaccinated until they are two weeks from their final dose.
+MLB and the players’ union announced Friday that 12 teams have reached that 85-percent vaccination threshold and another four have crossed that threshold but are not considered fully vaccinated until they are two weeks from their final dose.
 That’s more than half the teams in a sport whose union received so much concern about the vaccine that it told the league that under no circumstances would players agree to make vaccination mandatory.

 The part of the Yankees’ outbreak that seems most puzzling is that eight people out of roughly 50 in one specific workplace tested positive — a seemingly high number for a vaccinated population, one that could raise concerns about employees returning to work in close quarters even after vaccination.

-Zach Binney, a sports epidemiologist at Emory University, alluded in a lengthy Twitter thread to a familiar baseball caveat — small sample size — as a reason concern should be minimal.
-Fifty or so people in the Yankees’ traveling party, he argued, represents a very small number in comparison to the thousands of people tested in trials and the millions more that have been vaccinated since.
+Zachary Binney, a sports epidemiologist at Emory University, alluded in a lengthy Twitter thread to a familiar baseball caveat — small sample size — as a reason concern should be minimal.
+Fifty or so people in the Yankees’ traveling party, he argued, represent a very small number in comparison to the thousands of people tested in trials and the millions more who have been vaccinated since.

-Binney also pointed out that baseball teams work in what amounts to “a perfect storm” for covid spreading: They spend a lot of time in close quarters in the dugout, traveling and in the clubhouse (particularly during a rain delay last Saturday).
+Binney also pointed out that baseball teams work in what amounts to “a perfect storm” for coronavirus spreading: They spend a lot of time in close quarters in the dugout, on planes and in the clubhouse (particularly during a rain delay last Saturday).

 “It may be nothing short of a vaccine miracle there were *only* 8 cases!”
 Binney wrote in that thread.